99061142/madlibs/README.md

 What is the purpose?

-The user must answer the questions in each empty box with their imagination, when the user has answered everything, his answers will be put in the story.
+The user must answer the questions in each empty box with their imagination, when the user has answered everything, the answers will be put in the story.